wmorgan/dcos-docs/1.7/overview/architecture.md

 - Master: aggregates resource offers from all agent nodes and provides them to registered frameworks.
 - Scheduler: the scheduler component of a service, for example the Marathon scheduler.
-- User: also known as Client, is a cluster-external or internal app that kicks off a process, for example a human user that submits a Marathon app spec.
+- User: also known as Client, is an application either internal or external to the cluster that kicks off a process, for example a human user that submits a Marathon app spec.
 - Agent: runs a discrete Mesos task on behalf of a framework.
 It is an agent instance registered with the Mesos master.
 The synonym of agent node is worker or slave node.
 You can have private or public agent nodes.
 - Executor: launched on agent nodes to run tasks for a service.
 - Task: a unit of work scheduled by a Mesos framework and executed on a Mesos agent.